Numismatic Glossary - A

 Coins or tokens who have believed to have a magical value, very known in china and related territories.

-Short for "American Numismatic Association."
+An abbreviation for the "American Numismatic Association."

-General term for coins of the world struck circa 600 B.C. to circa 450 A.D.
+A term for world coins struck circa 600 B.C. to circa 450 A.D.

 Russian golden coins struck during the period of Peter the Great 1682-1725.
 Also struck during the time of Elizabeth I from Russia during 1741-1762.